saltbo/zpan/CONTRIBUTING.md

 ### Contributors

-Thank you to all the people who have already contributed to Uptoc!
+Thank you to all the people who have already contributed to zpan!
 <a href="graphs/contributors"><img src="https://opencollective.com/saltbo/contributors.svg?width=890" /></a>

 ### Backers